Sponsored by The Macmillan Family Trust.

-On behalf of the Vermont Complex Systems Center, we invite you to the MacMillan Symposium on April 28, 2014.
+On behalf of the Vermont Complex Systems Center, we invite you to the Macmillan Symposium on April 28, 2014.
 Speakers will offer a broad scientific perspective on prediction with application to the interface between physical and socio-technical systems including climate, culture, finance, medicine, and politics.
-We will bring together a team headed by leading scholars working in the realm of complex social systems, including Neil Johnson (Physics, University of Miami) and César A. Hidalgo (Media Lab, MIT) with an experienced group of UVM faculty and students to showcase the scientific landscape of prediction.
+We will bring together a team headed by two leading scholars working in the realm of complex social systems, including Neil Johnson (Physics, University of Miami) and César A. Hidalgo (Media Lab, MIT) with an experienced group of UVM faculty and students to showcase the scientific landscape of prediction.

 From the bare goal of survival up to the privileged one of flourishing, strong predictive capabilities are essential in the full spectrum of evolutionary systems.
 All complex life employs algorithmic inferences about the future, people choose careers in part based on prospects, and countries and corporations must soundly anticipate economic and cultural changes.
 Prediction runs from the mundane and individual—knowing it might rain today means we should bring an umbrella—to the potentially disastrous and widespread—an incoming category 5 hurricane leading to the evacuation of cities.